pypa/packaging/docs/tags.rst

 .. currentmodule:: packaging.tags

-Wheels encode the Python interpreter, ABI, and platform that they support in their filenames using *tags*. `PEP 425`_ specifies how to interpret these tags as well as how to specify them in a wheel filename.
+Wheels encode the Python interpreter, ABI, and platform that they support in their filenames using *`platform compatibility tags`_*.
+This module provides support for both parsing these tags as well as discovering what tags the running Python interpreter supports.

 Usage
 -----